nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **CLI**: Command Line Interface - a text-based interface where you can input commands that interact with a computer's operating system
+* **GUI**: Graphical User Interface - a type of user interface through which users interact with electronic devices via visual indicator representations

 --------------------------------------------------------------------------------------------------------------------